VigneshwaranBS/Clustering_in_machine_learning_from_scratch/README.md

-## Implementing of K-means for clustering from scratch
+## Implementing of K-means for clustering from scratch.